dbreedt/gener8/README.md

 The best way to understand how to use it, is to look at the example in example folder.
 The example demonstrates a simple redis functionality that can be generated and auto extended into a service.

-This uses a non go file `redis.alog`
+This uses a non go file `redis.algo`
 ```go
 /*
 kw1: The name of the struct you want to extend